 It is important that there is a good professional network of support around any looked after child and as you know, you play a pivitol role as a foster carer.
 Make sure you establish a relationship with those HIV professionals who care for the child so you always have someone to go to when you need to discuss any issues which arise, or you want to talk about your own feelings and concerns.

-The National Children’s Bureau has published a document -(Looking After HIV Considering the needs of HIV positive looked after children) which explores the experiences of HIV positive looked after children which includes a section on the experiences of HIV positive children in foster care.
-This will give you further insight into the child’s perspective of this experience.
+The National Children’s Bureau has published a document, Looking After HIV: Considering the needs of HIV positive looked after children, which explores the experiences of HIV positive looked after children.
+This includes a section on the experiences of HIV positive children in foster care.